Careers360 Logo

 Answer:

 Minerals are responsible for causing soil salinity.
-Following are some of the cause for the increase in soil salinity:
+The following are some of the causes for the increase in soil salinity:

 High level of salt in the soil.

-Human activities; like clearing of land and excess use of synthetic fertilizers.
+Human activities, like the clearing of land and the excessive use of synthetic fertilizers.

 Salt runoff from streets can happen in cold climates because salt is applied on the road to prevent snow accumulation.